Černilov: Etymology

 The initial name of the village was Črnielov.
 It was derived from the surname Črniel, meaning "Črniel's (court)".
 From the 14th century, the name appears in the current form.

 Geography

 Černilov is located about 7 km northeast of Hradec Králové.
 It lies in an agricultural landscape of the Orlice Table.
 The highest point is at 287 m above sea level.
-The village is situated along the brook Černilovský potok, which originates here.
+The village is situated along the stream Černilovský potok, which originates here.

 History

 The first written mention of Černilov is from 1271.
 The village was founded on an old trade route.

 Transport

 There are no railways or major roads passing through the municipality.